-Families In Schools trains staff from school districts, secondary schools and community based organizations to implement “Transition to Middle School” and “Transition to High School” in their community.
+Families In Schools trains staff from school districts, secondary schools and community based organizations to implement the “Transition to Middle School,” “Transition to High School,” and “Transition to College” programs in their community.
 Through a two-day training institute, facilitators learn about the program’s goals, objectives, implementation model and how to successfully engage parents during the transition year.

 Facilitators will receive the following materials:

 *An implementation guide that includes helpful tips for replicating and sustaining the program year after year